Adorable Gone Fishing Mason Jar gifts are filled with fishing gear and snacks. These jars could also be given as fun party favors.

 Step Three: Assemble The Mason Jar Gift

-For this Go Fishing Mason Jar, I used this blue tinted mason jar because it reminds me of blue water.
+For this Gone Fishing Mason Jar, I used this blue tinted mason jar because it reminds me of blue water.

 Finish off the mason jar by hot gluing the mini fishing pole to the front of the mason jar.

 Put a piece of paper tape over the fishing pole where you hot glued it to the jar to give it an extra pop of color!
-These go fishing mason jars can be given to your kids when they go fishing or they could be used as party favors for a fish themed party.
+These gone fishing mason jars can be given to your kids when they go fishing, or they could be used as party favors for a fish-themed party.